-When you choose to have a character do an ability action, follow these steps:
+When you choose to have a character do the ability action, do the following steps:

 - 1. Choose an ability from that character's card. - 2.
 Spend an ability token of the appropriate type from your pool to pay the ability's cost, placing it on your cooldown track on the number shown in the ability's icon.
 If you do not have the appropriate ability token available in your pool, you cannot use the ability. - 3.
 Follow the rules of the ability as written on the card.